Container method: Main idea and informal statement

 The name container alludes to this last condition.
 Such containers often provide an effective approach to characterizing the family of independent sets (subsets of the containers) and to enumerating the independent sets of a hypergraph (by simply considering all possible subsets of a container).

 The hypergraph container lemma achieves the above container decomposition in two pieces.
 It constructs a deterministic function f.
 Then, it provides an algorithm that extracts from each independent set I in hypergraph H, a relatively small collection of vertices $S \subset I$, called a fingerprint, with the property that $S \subset I \subset S \cup f(S)$.
 Then, the containers are the collection of sets $S \cup f(S)$ that arise in the above process, and the small size of the fingerprints provides good control on the number of such container sets.

 Graph container algorithm

-We first describe a method for showing strong upper bounds on the number of independent sets in a graph; this exposition adapted from a survey of Samotij about the graph container method, originally employed by Kleitman-Winston and Sapozhenko.
+We first describe a method for showing strong upper bounds on the number of independent sets in a graph; this exposition is adapted from a survey of Samotij about the graph container method, originally employed by Kleitman-Winston and Sapozhenko.